 This sautéed dish mixes chicken and cellophane noodles with cabbage, red and green onions, and tomatoes in a light garlic sauce.

-Larb Khua is a sauté of minced beef with a family specialty spice, served with fresh herbs, steamed or sticky rice, and fresh vegetables.
+Larb Khua is a sauté of minced pork with a family specialty spice, served with fresh herbs, steamed or sticky rice, and fresh vegetables.
 In Thailand, it is eaten either with rice or as a lettuce wrap with deep-fried pork rinds.

 Full of flavor and aromatic, Khao Soi is a rich and creamy dish that combines chicken in a yellow curry broth with noodles.
 It is very popular in Chiang Mai and sold in most noodle shops throughout the city.